 Light Reflectance Value Testing

-- Wall to ceiling and wall to floor junctions
+- Wall to ceiling junctions

-- Seating and its surroundings
+- Seating and its surrounding area

 - Leading edges of doors, door opening furniture and door surfaces